FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Coastal Set-Up.rst

 Coastal Set-Up
 ==============
-.. youtube:: qTTvXkl9Bmk

 **Overview**

 This module will outline how to Set-Up QGIS in order to facilitate the following modules.
-If you get stuck, please see the video above.
-It may have steps that were missed in the instructions below.
+If you get stuck, please see the video below.
+It may have steps that were missed in the instructions.

 Required Data
 -------------